AlanFord9/bamazon/README.md

 ![application-start](/assets/images/app-start.png)

-### The terminal will then ask how many you would like
+### The terminal will then ask how many you would like...
 ![item-count](/assets/images/item-count.png)